by Lucas Aresin

 World Press Photo Exhibition

 When the days get colder, we want to warm ourselves with food and drink.
 Budapest's residents know this, and as such, October is a month of culinary excellence.
 Several food-related celebrations open up a menu of choices for the hungry visitor.
-At the beginning of the month, Welschriesling October serves great Rieslings from all across the country at the Corinthia Hotel Budapest.
-The Chimney Cake Festival at Vajdahunyad Castle brings you fluffy, sugary, and all-around amazing cakes.
-The smell of cinnamon and powdered sugar is simply mouthwatering and enchanting!
-That's it for vegetarians, but if you enjoy meat, there's the Pig Slaughtering and Sausage Festival in the Railway History Park.
+There's usually a wine festival at the beginning of the month, but if you're more of a foodie, the Chimney Cake Festival at Vajdahunyad Castle brings you fluffy, sugary, and all-around amazing cakes.
+The smell of cinnamon and powdered sugar is simply mouthwatering (and probably has lots of calories but as we know they don't count on holiday) That's it for vegetarians, but if you enjoy meat, there's the Pig Slaughtering and Sausage Festival in the Railway History Park.
 It's the place to be for lovers of traditional, rustic Hungarian sausage and meat dishes.

 Budapest Contemporary Arts & Music Festival